EmailThis/extension-boilerplate/README.md

 > Side note: Do check out [**Email This**](https://www.emailthis.me).
 It is a simpler alternative to bookmarking tools like Pocket, Readability & Instapaper.
 Email This will remove ads & distractions from an article and send you a nice email with just the text/images.
 You can then open up the email client on your laptop/mobile and read the article whenever you want.
 No need to install any additional applications or login to another app just to access your bookmarks.

+🔧 Easily configurable through the simple and understandable config in the main gulpfile 📝 Well documented and commented, this makes it easy to customize it and bend it to your own will, also code is writtes as more humanly understandable as possible
+📦 Modular, if you don't need a certain task you can just remove it 🆕 Up to date with the latest technologies and tools to make your development easier

 ## Features

 <dl>